 Disability parking permit for your disability converted car

-As a disability parking permit holder you can get as much as 25% discount when your purchase our comprehensive car insurance for converted vehicles.
+As a disability parking permit holder you can get as much as 25% discount when your purchase our car insurance for wheelchair accessible vehicles and disability converted vehicles.
 Other benefits include cover for your wheelchair or mobility scooter while it’s in your car and replacement of your car for the agreed or market value if it’s stolen or written off (terms and conditions apply).

 Why not get a quote today?!
 At Blue Badge Insurance we understand your mobility safeguarding needs.